Scholar-led Organizations Often Serve as Powerful Sources of Support

 The LGBTQIA Resource Center also offers the following:

 LGBTQIA Sexual Trauma Survivors' Circle

-Student Health and Counseling Services offer the following groups:
+Support Groups Offered by Student Health and Counseling Services

 This support group is for undergraduate and graduate students who are looking for a safe and confidential space to discuss issues related to being LGBTQ.
 The group will provide a supportive and affirming environment where students can share common experiences and increase their sense of understanding regarding their own gender identity, sexual identity, relationships with others, and sense of empowerment.
 Areas of focus may include the influence of cultural background and ethnic identity, fostering self-acceptance, stress management, coping skills, coming out to yourself & others, dating, spirituality, campus climate, and family relationships.
 All identities within the LGBTQ spectrum including those questioning are welcome!